 Hi.
-It’s Lois in the kitchen at Recipe Idea Shop.
+It's Lois in the kitchen at Recipe Idea Shop.
 This French Barley Salad is unique, interesting, and so delicious.
-I love to make it to share at picnics, potlucks or just have available to eat for lunch.
+I love to share it at picnics, potlucks or just have available to eat for lunch.

 I have always loved barley.
 I remember as a child, I liked Campbell's Vegetable Beef Soup because it had barley in it.
 I was an adult, of course, before I knew the name for barley.